Maxwidlundstark/Learn-to-fish/README.md

 ### Existing Features

 - __Navigation bar__
-  - The navigation bar is fully responsive and include links to About us, Sign up and Contact sections.
+  - The navigation bar is fully responsive and include links to all sections of the site.
+In the right side you find links to sections About us, Sign up and Contact.
+In the left side of the navigation it shows site name: LEARN TO FISH that links to the top of the page.
-  - This section will allow the users to navigate to every part of the page without having to scroll down.
+  - This will allow the users to navigate to every part of the page without having to scroll down, this both simplifies and saves time for the users.

 ![Navbar image](https://github.com/Maxwidlundstark/Learn-to-fish/blob/main/docs/navbar.PNG)